 The local authority think that Suzanne's needs are increasing and that she should move into supported living.
 Suzanne's mother disagrees.
 She says that Suzanne wants to stay at home with her.

-As Suzanne's mother disagrees, the local authority should apply to the Court of Protection for a decision on whether it is in Suzanne's best interests to stay at home or move into supported living accommodation.
-The court must consider Suzanne's wishes but they may be outweighed by other factors.
+As Suzanne’s mother disagrees, the local authority should apply to the Court of Protection.
+They can decide whether it’s in Suzanne’s best interests to stay at home or move into supported living accommodation.
+The court must consider Suzanne’s wishes, but they may be outweighed by other factors.

-But, the Court of Protection can only choose between options that the local authority (or CCG) is prepared to pay for.
-If they are not prepared to pay for Suzanne's care at home, which may be more expensive, Suzanne's mother may need to challenge that decision by:
+The Court of Protection can only choose between options that the local authority or NHS is prepared to pay for.
+They may not be prepared to pay for Suzanne’s care at home, as it might be more expensive.
+In this case, Suzanne’s mother may need to challenge the decision by:

-See our legal pages on challenging health and social care decisions for more information on how to to this.
+For more information, see our pages on challenging health and social care decisions.

-The Mental Capacity Act says that if you do not have the capacity to make a particular decision, you can be physically restrained to stop you from being harmed.
+The Mental Capacity Act says that if you don’t have the capacity to make a particular decision, you can be physically restrained to stop you from being harmed.

 Amir has a learning disability which makes it difficult for him to recognise risk and danger.
-He has, on several occasions, wandered out of his house and walked across the road without being aware of the passing traffic.
+He often wanders out of his house.
+On one occasion, he walked across the road without being aware of the passing traffic.

-One day, Amir's sister Sarah saw that he was about to walk onto a busy road, so she quickly grabbed his arm to stop him.
+Amir’s sister, Sarah, saw that he was about to walk onto a busy road.
+So she quickly grabbed his arm to stop him.

-Because Amir does not have the mental capacity to be aware of road safety, Sarah was allowed to use some force to stop him from walking into the road.
+Amir does not have the mental capacity to be aware of road safety.
+So Sarah was allowed to use some force to stop him from walking into the road.

-However, if Sarah would not let Amir leave the house alone because of the risk of traffic, this might be a deprivation of his liberty.
-If she tied him to his chair and refused to let him leave, this would be an example of an unreasonable amount of restraint.
+If Sarah stopped letting Amir leave the house alone because of the risk of traffic, this might be a deprivation of his liberty.
+If she tied him to his chair and refused to let him leave, this would be an unreasonable amount of restraint.

-It is likely she would have to find a less restrictive way of restraining him, and maybe get legal advice as she may have to ask for legal permission to restrain him on a regular basis.
+It’s likely that Sarah would have to find a less restrictive way of restraining Amir.
+She might wish to get legal advice, as she may have to ask for legal permission to restrain him on a regular basis.

 If you are in a hospital or care home, your liberty can normally only be taken away if health professionals use the procedures called the Deprivation of Liberty Safeguards.
 This protects you from having your liberty taken away without good reason.